openstack/kayobe/doc/source/configuration/scenarios/all-in-one/overcloud.rst

    controller_bootstrap_user: "cloud-user"

-By default, on systems with SELinux enabled, Kayobe will disable SELinux and reboot the system to apply the change.
+By default, on systems with SELinux disabled, Kayobe will put SELinux in permissive mode and reboot the system to apply the change.
 In a test or development environment this can be a bit disruptive, particularly when using ephemeral network configuration.
-To avoid rebooting the system after disabling SELinux, set ``disable_selinux_do_reboot`` to ``false`` in ``etc/kayobe/globals.yml``.
+To avoid rebooting the system after enabling SELinux, set ``selinux_do_reboot`` to ``false`` in ``etc/kayobe/globals.yml``.

 .. code-block:: yaml
    :caption: ``etc/kayobe/globals.yml``

-   disable_selinux_do_reboot: false
+   selinux_do_reboot: false

 In a development environment, we may wish to tune some Kolla Ansible variables.
 Using QEMU as the virtualisation type will be necessary if KVM is not